Sushiljat01010101/librarypro/replit.md

 ## Recent Changes (November 1, 2025)
 - Initial project setup and complete implementation
-- Created all 9 HTML pages with navigation
+- Created all 10 HTML pages with navigation
 - Implemented golden-yellow theme with dark mode aesthetics
 - Built complete JavaScript functionality for all features
 - Added Chart.js visualizations for reports
 - Configured Python HTTP server on port 5000
 - Enabled cache control for proper frontend updates
+- **NEW**: Added Seat Management System with color-coded status (available/occupied/reserved)
+- Fixed modal functionality by adding main.js to all pages

 ## Architecture